yale-mgt-858-spring-2021/sql-aggregates-starter/04-staff-payment-total/README.md

 Using the `payment` and `staff` tables, show how much each staff person has rung up.
+Sort by last name then first name.
 Your results should look like this.

 ```
 │ first_name │ last_name │ net_payments │